mbukatov/pylatest/README.rst

 Set of tools (docutils wrappers, custom rst directives) generating testcase descriptions from source files written in reStructuredText.

+This project is in early stage of development.
+There is not much to be seen so far ...

 Development and testing
 -----------------------